15 Reasons We're Glad We Grew Up in the '60s

 The days of Schwinns and Sean Connery.

 Some people might say that if you remember the '60s, you weren't there.
 To that, we say, "Hogwash!"
 If you were a child in the '60s, you remember every last moment as if it was in technicolor.
-From the British invasion to shaking it like a Polaroid picture for the first time, here are 25 reasons why we're thankful that we grew up in the best decade of the 20th century when everything was so very groovy, baby.
+From the British invasion to shaking it like a Polaroid picture for the first time, here are 15 reasons why we're thankful that we grew up in the best decade of the 20th century when everything was so very groovy, baby.
+And for more blasts from the past, don't miss these 100 Photos That Kids Born After 2000 Will Never Understand.

 We learned dances on American Bandstand.